yevheniimoroziuk/openregistry.lots.loki/docs/source/tutorial.rst

 .. literalinclude:: tutorial/concierge-patched-lot-to-pending.http
    :language: javascript

-When bot finds that status of a lot is `pending.dissolution`, it will make status of lot assets to pending and change lot status to `dissolved`.
+When bot finds that status of a lot is `pending.dissolution`, turn status of the assets being attached to that lot to `pending`.
+Status of the lot itself will become `dissolved`.

 .. literalinclude:: tutorial/patch-lot-to-dissolved.http
    :language: javascript